doug-moen/openscad2/rfc/Complex_Geometry.md

   Boundary Representation).
 * Voxels: the ability to export a model as a voxel file (like SVX), instead of to a mesh file (like STL).

+Functional geometry is also a better way to construct curved objects.

 I will also consider what's needed to import and export models as AMF, 3MF and SVX.
 All 3 formats support multiple materials and colours,